Yankees vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Mookie Betts has 53 hits with 14 doubles, a triple, 13 home runs and 34 walks.
-He has driven in 33 runs with two stolen bases.
+- Mookie Betts has 57 hits with 14 doubles, a triple, 15 home runs, 35 walks and 36 RBI.
+He's also stolen three bases.

-- Betts brings a three-game streak with at least one hit into this matchup.
-In his last five games he is batting .261 with two home runs, a walk and three RBI.
+- Betts takes a four-game streak with at least one hit into this one.
+During his last five outings he is hitting .409 with four home runs, two walks and five RBI.

 Betts Recent Games